alexhatzis64/hello-world/README.md

 and all who inhabit it
 *falls down stairs

-Bleh meh mah neh meal of the day, bla bleh bleh Gary's way.
+It's the most important meal of the day, servin' it up Gary's way.
 BLEEEGGGHHHH